Beaver Dam swimming hole in Maryland

 Swimming, Diving, and the Rope Swing

-The real draw for many visitors is the combination of rope swings and diving platforms, which make Beaver Dam feel less like a managed facility and more like a secret swimming hole that someone thoughtfully equipped.
+The real draw for many visitors is the combination of rope swings and diving platforms, which make Beaver Dam feel less like a managed facility and more like a discovery swimming hole that someone thoughtfully equipped.
 You'll feel your stomach lift as you swing out over the quarry's edge and drop into water that hits with a refreshing, cool shock — even on the hottest August afternoons, the depth keeps the temperature bracingly crisp.
 The quarry's steep, smooth walls mean the deep water begins quickly, so confident swimmers will feel right at home.
 Two additional swimming pools sit alongside the quarry for those who prefer calmer, shallower water — a thoughtful feature that makes the site genuinely suitable for families with young children or swimmers who want to ease in gradually.

 Practical Visit Information

 Beaver Dam is an officially sanctioned and maintained swimming area, which means you'll find real amenities waiting when you arrive: picnic tables for spreading out a lunch, restrooms for convenience, and a snack bar to fuel up between swims.
 An entry fee is charged for access, so plan accordingly and check current rates before you go.
 The site is easy to reach with minimal hiking required, and the terrain around the quarry is manageable for all fitness levels.
-Summer months from June through August offer the warmest water and full activity access, while early autumn brings a striking canopy of foliage that turns the marble walls into a stunning backdrop — and noticeably thinner crowds.
+Summer months from June through August offer the warmest water and full activity access, while early autumn brings a striking canopy of foliage that turns the marble walls into a striking backdrop — and noticeably thinner crowds.

 Plan Your Visit